Towns and villages

 Matlock and Matlock Bath

-Matlock and Matlock Bath are both located on the River Derwent after it has joined forces with the River Wye as it heads towards Derby
+Matlock and Matlock Bath are both located on the River Derwent as it heads south towards Derby